dbierer/php-class-notes/php-cert-may-2023.md

   * `__destruct()` called when object goes out-of-scope
     * End of program
     * `unset()`
-    * Called in a function and function call ends
+    * Called in a function/method and function/method call ends
     * Overwritten
 * Interfaces can be used as "free agents" to define functionality
   * This example ties an interface into an inheritance hierarchy